julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 ---

-In older traditions, protection was not intuitive, and it was never a one-time act.
+In older traditions, protection was not intuitive, and it **was never a one-time act**.

 It was built into the structure of the home itself: into the doorway, the floor, the threshold, the places where something could cross.

-And more importantly, it followed a logic.
+And more importantly, **it followed a logic**.

 Not all protection is the same.
 Not all situations call for the same action.